dfpinzon/TDAML/Home.md

 The projection of _X(300,30)_ above shows a circle.
 It is called the optical primary circle and is parameterized as shown above.

 We can also consider the 3-circle model, which arises from the dataset _X(15,30)_ that corresponds to a more local estimate of density.
 This dataset is in the file `Charleston-TDA-ML/persistent-homology/point_clouds/optical_k15_points.txt`.
-So that the computation finishes, we have asked Ripser to compute only up to scale parameter 1.2 (one can compute larger examples after downloading Ripser to one's machine, as in a later section).
+So that the computation finishes, we select only 1,000 points from _X(15,30)_, and we have asked Ripser to compute only up to scale parameter 1.2 (one can compute larger examples after downloading Ripser to one's machine, as in a later section).
 Only a subset of the intervals are shown below.
 ![](https://github.com/henryadams/Charleston-TDA-ML/wiki/optical_k15_points_output0.png)
 ![](https://github.com/henryadams/Charleston-TDA-ML/wiki/optical_k15_points_output1.png)
 The barcodes with one connected component and five 1-dimensional holes correspond to the 3-circle model for the core subset _X(15,30)_.
 Much more convincing (longer) intervals can be obtained by using more points and computing with Ripser downloaded to your local machine.